histefanhere/geek-wars/README.md

 Kills: #0
 Captures: #1
 ```
-Once you finish editing the sign the sign will display like so:
+Once you finish editing the sign it will display like so:

 <img src="images/VarTagExample.png" alt="Variable tag example result" style="width:250px;"/>